 Understandably you want to be successful.
 We do not blame you for that.
-In order to be successful however, as you have told us in the past, you need to continue to grow.
+I norder to be successful however, as you have told us in the past, you need to continue to grow.
 You need to operate a winery much larger than the current permit allows and one much larger than this small, part-time winery located in a neighborhood, can accommodate.
 It is unfortunate that you purchased a winery that was so ill-suited to your needs, dreams and desires.
-We are sorry-about these facts but have no control over them.
+We are sorry about these facts but have no control over them.
 All we want (all that we have ever wanted) is to regain the peace and serenity the current use permit tried to insure.
-The Planning Department personnel took into account the location, proximity to neighboring residences, impact of traffic, wine tasting, etc., before they drafted the staff report and before they said, peace, morals, comfort, and general welfare of persons residing or working in the neighborhood of the proposed use or be detrimental or injurious to the property...
+The Planning Department personnel took into account the location, proximity to neighboring residences, impact of traffic. wine tasting, etc., before they drafted the staff report and before they said, EXHIBIT H ine establishment, maintenance or operation of the use or building will not, under circumstances of the particular case. be detrimental to the health, safety, peace, morals, comfort, and general welfare of persons residing or working in the neighborhood of the proposed use or be detrimental or injurious to the property..."

-Like you John, we ore not sure whether or not the necessary changes, the ones that would make it possible for us to enjoy a relatively peaceful neighborhood and those that would allow you to run a successful and prosperous business, are even possible.
+Like you John, we are not sure whether or not the necessary changes, the ones that would make it possible for us to enjoy a relatively peaceful neighborhood and those that would allow you to run a successful and prosperous business, are even possible.
 The location of the winery, the size of your current operation and the existence of the natural sound corridor created by the trees, hillside and prevailing winds, make the operation of your business (and consequently any expansion of your business), without detrimental affects to neighboring properties, highly improbable if not impossible.
 Past actions by all parties seem to indicate a lack of commitment to mediate the daunting list of problems.
 There exists a woeful lack of trust and the current "neighborhood vs winery" situation is fraught with win-lose scenarios.
 Your gain (financially) is our loss (in peace and quiet) and visa versa.
 Successful mediation needs at least a small amount of fertile middle ground and none of us over the last 10 years has found any.
 We are not opposed to mediation ... we wouldn't have spent so much money on David Subocz and wouldn't have invested so much time trying to get the process off the ground if we were.
 However, if mediation is to be attempted again, you will need to "carry the ball" this time and your attitude hopefully will be "This is what I can do to help ameliorate the current problems," instead of the attitude we've encountered in the past ("This is what I can't do,").